BYU-ECE-Software/BAIT/Docs/Final Design Package/Deployment Instructions.md

 ## Setting up a database
 The SEPPTIC application requires a mysql database to store user data.
 The database must be accessible from the application and have the necessary tables created.
 The database can be initialized with the [Database Initialization Script](../Development%20Resources/DatabaseInit.sql).
 The database URL must be provided to the application as an environment variable.
 The database URL should be in the format `mysql://username:password@host:port/sepptic`.

+## Setting up OpenAI API Key
+In order for the application to access the OpenAI API, an API key must be provided as an environment variable.
+The API key can be obtained from the [OpenAI website](https://platform.openai.com/signup).
+The API key should be provided to the application as an environment variable.
+The environment variable should be named `OPENAI_API_KEY`.

 ## Building the Container
 The following describes how to build the docker container.
 An existing docker image is available from GHCR and is associated with the GitHub repository.